spmasterman/tutor-directory/README.md

         sudo setfacl -R -m u:"$HTTPDUSER":rwX -m u:`whoami`:rwX app/cache app/logs filestore
         sudo setfacl -dR -m u:"$HTTPDUSER":rwX -m u:`whoami`:rwX app/cache app/logs filestore

-Note "filestore" - This is a local filesystem used by gaufrette, as a file upload location while developing.
+Note "filestore" - This is a local filesystem used by gaufrette as a file upload location while developing/testing/demo.
 In production we use Amazon S3 - the details of which you should supply when initialising the system.
+So if your producing a production machine, you can drop the 'filestore' from these last two statements.

 Look here for details [Symfony Docs](http://symfony.com/doc/current/book/installation.html)